Japanese Tea Garden (San Francisco): History

-In postwar 1952 the title "Japanese Tea Garden" was reinstated and the Hagiwara family offered minimal assistance in the beautification of the garden.
+In postwar 1952, the title "Japanese Tea Garden" was reinstated and the Hagiwara family was offered minimal assistance in the restoration of the garden, for which they had been engaged.
 The period that followed was one of reconciliation.
-In 1949, a bronze Buddha was donated by the Gump family.
+In 1949, the Gump Family donated a bronze Buddha.
 Because the 1951 Japanese Peace Treaty was signed in San Francisco, on January 8, 1953, Yasasuke Katsuno, the Japanese Consul General, presented a 9,000 pound Lantern of Peace.
 The lantern was commissioned in small donations by the children of Japan as a symbol of friendship toward future generations in the United States.
 At this time, Nagao Sakurai designed a "Peace Garden" and a karesansui or dry landscape garden.
 Karesansui are commonly referred to as Zen Gardens outside of Japan, but that name was assigned by those foreign to Japan.
-In 1974, a plaque contrived by artist, Ruth Asawa was gifted to the garden in honor of Makoto Hagiwara and his family for their dedication to the garden's beginnings and expansion.
+In 1974, a plaque contrived by artist Ruth Asawa was gifted to the garden in honor of Makoto Hagiwara and his family for their dedication to the garden's beginnings and expansion.
 The San Francisco Recreation & Park Department, which has maintained the garden since 1942, named the road bordering the garden Hagiwara Tea Garden Drive in 1986 to further honor the garden's original benefactors.